|

 to pale

 yellow to tan.
-The

 The

-branches arise from a
+The branches arise

-buried, branching, central base.
+from a buried, branching, central base.

 Edibility: Considered a choice edible when young.

-Sparassis in North America.
+Sparassis species in North America.
+Of the two

 More information at TomVolkFungi.net:

-head of cauliflower.
+of coral.
 Photo © William Roody.

 Figure 2.
 Sparassis spathulata is the most widespread